jetfontanilla/bgiframe-native/README.md

 ```
 ## Options

-* `top` *(String)*: The iframe must be offset to the top by the width of the top border.
+* `top` *(number | string)*: The iframe must be offset to the top by the width of the top border.
 This should be a negative number representing the border-top-width.
 If a number is used here, pixels will be assumed.
 Otherwise, be sure to specify a unit.
 An expression could also be used.
-By default the value is "auto" which will use the elements border top width as calculated by jQuery.
+By default the value is "auto" which will use the elements border top width.
+If a number is passed, unit used will be in pixels.
-* `left` *(String)*: The iframe must be offset to the left by the width of the left border.
+* `left` *(number | string)*: The iframe must be offset to the left by the width of the left border.
 This should be a negative number representing the border-left-width.
 If a number is is used here, pixels will be assumed.
 Otherwise, be sure to specify a unit.
 An expression could also be used.
-By default the value is "auto" which will use the elements border left width as calculated by jQuery.
+By default the value is "auto" which will use the elements border left width.
+If a number is passed, unit used will be in pixels.
-* `width` *(String)*: This is the width of the iframe.
+* `width` *(number | string)*: This is the width of the iframe.
 If a number is used here, pixels will be assume.
 Otherwise, be sure to specify a unit.
 An expression could also be used.
 By default the value is "auto" which will the offsetWidth of the element.
+If a number is passed, unit used will be in pixels.
-* `height` *(String)*: This is the height of the iframe.
+* `height` *(number | string)*: This is the height of the iframe.
 If a number is used here, pixels will be assume.
 Otherwise, be sure to specify a unit.
 An expression could also be used.
 By default the value is "auto" which will use the offsetHeight of the element.
+If a number is passed, unit used will be in pixels.
-* `src` *(String)*: This setting is provided so that one could change  the src of the iframe to whatever they need.
+* `src` *(string)*: This setting is provided so that one could change  the src of the iframe to whatever they need.
 Default: "javascript:false;"

 ## TODOs

 * only supports elementID for now, will add class selectors for next release
-* make options support both numbers and string, only accepts string for v1